-We’ve found the best education at the best price, allowing you be certain that you’re maximizing your online schooling experience.
+We’ve found the best education at the best price, allowing you be certain that you’re maximizing your schooling experience.
 Browse through our lists of the best schools determined by total cost, student feedback, program offerings, and a number of other important factors.

 1. Harvard University

 Harvard is one of the very oldest universities in the entire country, founded back in 1636.
 Without question, it’s grown to become one of the most well-respected academic institutions in the world.
 The Boston school has top-level offerings in business, medicine, law, and a variety of other fields.
 A degree from Harvard almost guarantees you a wide array of opportunities in a professional field.
 With that said, a degree from Harvard is more affordable than you might think!
 Harvard comes in at No. 1 on our list thanks not only to its unmatched academic excellence but also its efforts to help students afford such a high-quality degree.

 - In-State Tuition: $40,418